theodore-s-beers/reed-archive/drums-saying-booker/index.md

 #### 11 Apr.
 1995&ensp;·&ensp;_The Village Voice_

 _This essay was originally published with the subtitle, "The Current Crisis of the Black Intellectual."
-The version provided here is drawn from Reed's book of essays,_ [Class Notes](https://thenewpress.com/books/class-notes) _(New York, 2000).
+The version provided here is drawn from Reed's collected volume,_ [Class Notes](https://thenewpress.com/books/class-notes) _(New York, 2000).
 You can read it [in PDF](https://libcom.org/files/ReedWhatAreTheDrumsSayingBooker.pdf), if you prefer._

 <center>＊&emsp;＊&emsp;＊</center>